Tunable phonon induced steady state coherence in a double quantum dot

-\textit{Application to driving a cavity.---} As an application, we now demonstrate that phonon-induced coherence may be used to displace an auxiliary cavity mode.
+As an application, we now demonstrate that phonon-induced coherence may be used to displace an auxiliary cavity mode.
 Let the charge qubit be coupled to a cavity mode described by a Jaynes-Cummings like interaction

 Here $\omega_0$ is frequency of the cavity mode, $\hat{a}$ is bosonic annihilation operator for the cavity mode, $g$ is the cavity-DQD coupling strength and $\hat{\sigma}_{\pm}=(\hat{\sigma}_x\pm i\hat{\sigma}_y)/2$.
 The cavity will be further coupled with its own thermal environment, leading to a decay rate $\kappa$.